whscienceteacher/whscienceteacher.github.io/README.md

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Data is also shown as graphs on screen.
 Also comes in a [version without acceleration data](/rollercoastermotion/dv/) if you want students to find acceleration themselves.

+[Solar Panel Angle](/solarpower/) - **Physics** - Change the angle of a solar panel with respect to a light sources or the light source's brightness in order to find patterns.

 [Velocity Table Graph Simple](/distancetablegraph/) - **Physics** - Drag and drop a truck and see its velocity vs time data.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Relative](/velocitytablegraph/relative/) that adds a car so see relative velocities.

 [Velocity Table Graph Relative](/distancetablegraph/) - **Physics** - Drag and drop a truck as a car drives from behind and see each vehicle’s velocity vs time as well as the relative velocity.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Simple](/velocitytablegraph/simple/) with only the truck.